Twin Mirror

-Twin Mirror is a narrative adventure game developed and published by Dontnod Entertainment and co-produced by Shibuya Productions.
-It was released on 1 December 2020 for Microsoft Windows, PlayStation 4, and Xbox One.
+Twin Mirror is a 2020 adventure game by Dontnod Entertainment.
+Co-produced with Shibuya Productions, the game was released for PlayStation 4, Windows, and Xbox One on 1 December 2020.
+It received mixed reviews from critics.

 Gameplay

 Twin Mirror is an adventure game played from a third-person view.
 Players control the investigative journalist Sam, who has returned to his hometown of Basswood, West Virginia.
 The environment is interactive and its objects are obtainable.
 Whom Sam speaks to is optional and, based on the state of his investigation, there are multiple endings to unlock.

 Players navigate between the real world and Sam's "Mind Palace" to discover clues.
 Sam's inner voice, the Double, may aid or harm the investigation.